Your partner in oil business and more

 A term that refers to the ultimate point of consumption of natural gas, which is usually the flame end of an attachment to a burner for a specific application.

 Recovered from natural gas and handled as a liquid under moderate pressure.
-Its principal uses are to provide needed volatility to gasoline motor fuel; as LP-gas fuel, either alone or in mixtures with propane; and as a feedstock for the manufacture of ethylene and butadiene, key ingredient of synthetic rubber.
+Its principal uses are to provide needed volatility to gasoline motor fuel; as LP-gas fuel, either alone or in mixtures with propane; and as a feedstock for the manufacture of ethylene and butadiene, a key ingredient of synthetic rubber.

-The point-of-sale where a local natural gas distribution company receives and measures natural gas from a transmission pipeline.
+The point-of-sale is where a local natural gas distribution company receives and measures natural gas from a transmission pipeline.